mtzfederico/bcrypt-cost-benchmark/README.md

 # Go bcrypt Cost Benchamrk

-This is a very basic Go program that checks the bcrypt cost needed to reach the target time, starting with the Default Cost.
+This is a very basic Go program that checks the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) cost needed to reach the target time, starting with the Default Cost.
-It has a default target cost of 250 millisecond and it can be changed with the target parameter (`--target <time in millisecond>`).
+It has a default target cost of 250 milliseconds and it can be changed with the target parameter (`--target <time in millisecond>`).

 ## Usage
 * `git clone https://github.com/mtzfederico/bcrypt-cost-benchmark.git`
 * `cd bcrypt-cost-benchmark`
 * `go get .`
-* `go run .` or `go run . --target <time in millisecond>`
+* `go run .` or `go run . --target <time in milliseconds>`